 - Add in eggs, one at a time and give it a good mix.

-- Add in vanilla, warm milk, and 2-3 drops of gel food color and mix all the wet ingredients together.
+- Add in vanilla, warm milk, lemon juice and 2-3 drops of gel food color and mix all the wet ingredients together.

 - To the same bowl add maida and baking powder.
 Use a spatula to bring the batter together.